 Dr Felbab-Brown will join Mr Sebastian von Einsiedel, Director of the UNU Centre for Policy Research, for a conversation on how to balance the interests of local, national, and transnational actors in the fight against wildlife trafficking, and Asia’s role in this illegal trade.

 The UNU Conversation Series aims to foster audience participation both during the event and at the reception that will follow, where food and drinks will be served.

 Please note this event will be in English only (no Japanese interpretation).
-Advance registration (by 26 November) is required via the REGISTER button above.
+Advance registration is required via the REGISTER button above.

 Dr Vanda Felbab-Brown is Senior Fellow at the Center for 21st Century Security and Intelligence in the Foreign Policy program at the Brookings Institution.
 Her most recent book, The Extinction Market: Wildlife Trafficking and How to Counter It (2017), provides a global perspective on wildlife trafficking and policy-oriented solutions.

 Dr Felbab-Brown is a leading expert on conflict, non-traditional security threats, and illicit economies such as drug trafficking, wildlife trafficking, and illegal logging and mining.
 She has authored a range of policy reports, academic articles, and books in her area of expertise, for which she has received numerous awards.
 She also provides regular briefings for the US administration, the United Nations, Organisation for Economic Co-operation and Development, and NATO.

 Prior to Brookings, Dr Felbab-Brown was Assistant Professor at the School of Foreign Service at Georgetown University, and has taught at universities and military schools across the United States and Europe.
 She holds a PhD in political science from the Massachusetts Institute of Technology (2007) and a BA from Harvard University (1999).